The bank force-placed flood insurance on my property. What is the amount of insurance required to be placed?

 - the insurable value of the structure (typically the replacement cost value of your home).

-For one-to-four family non-condominium residential buildings located in a participating community under the regular program, the maximum amount of flood insurance available under the NFIP is $250,000.
-For other non-condominium residential buildings and nonresidential buildings, the maximum amount of flood insurance available under the NFIP is $500,000.
+For one- to four-family, non-condominium residential buildings, the maximum amount of flood insurance available under the NFIP is $250,000.
+For other non-condominium residential buildings and non-residential buildings, the maximum amount of flood insurance available under the NFIP is $500,000.